7GrandDadPGN/VapeV4ForRoblox/README.md

 # Vape V4
-**A script that I have maintained for 5 years, and is now discontinued** Thank you for supporting vape all of this time, it was something fun to do while the time passed away :)
+**A script that I have maintained for 5 years, and is uncertain on its future.**
+Don't ask me if it will, or will not, The future is for me to tell.